carl2087/final-whistle/README.md

 ### Navbar

-The site has a navbar along the top which which has links for the home page which is The Final Whistle logo and depending on the current logged in state for the user there will be links to register and login or logout.
+The site has a navbar along the top which has links for the home page which is The Final Whistle logo and depending on the current logged in state for the user there will be links to register and login or logout.
 There is also a home button link as well which is always visible.
 On smaller devices The Final Whistle logo moves to the centre of the navbar and a hamburger menu appears with the relevant site links nested inside.

 Desktop navbar